sunset-crew/nextrelease/README.rst

     $ git push --force

-Once you have your release ready, merge it into master or main via a system or do it manually::
+Once you have your release ready, merge it into master or main via a system like github, gitlab or do it manually::

     $ git checkout main